 Jesus Christ is both the revealed and the revelator (Ga 1:16; Acts 9:3-8).
-Paul, the erstwhile Saul of Tarsus, received the gospel of grace from the Lord Jesus personally.
+Paul, the erstwhile Saul of Tarsus, personally received the gospel of grace from the Lord Jesus.
 Human beings had nothing to do with it.
 There was no personal evangelism involved in his salvation.
 Paul was the head of a goon squad on his way to Damascus to slaughter Christians when the Lord revealed Himself to him.
 He did not anticipate this direct revelation from the Lord either in his salvation or in his experience of being taught directly by God after his salvation.
 His plan was not to become a Christian, but the Lord turned him right about-face (Acts 9:5,6).

 The Bible is not man’s message but God’s.

 We are accustomed to thinking of the Holy Spirit as the revealer of truth, but Jesus revealed the truth to the apostles.
-Whether it is the Holy Spirit or the Lord Jesus, the gospel message is supernatural.
-Human rhetoric does not win people to Christ; the miracle of the gospel of Christ transforms lives.
+The gospel message is supernatural, whether from the Holy Spirit or the Lord Jesus.
+Human rhetoric does not win people to Christ; the miracle of the gospel of Christ’s grace transforms lives.
 Oratory is of little consequence in the final analysis.
 No human being can win anyone to Christ without the convicting work of the Holy Spirit.

 The source of the Christian gospel is direct revelation.
 The Christian can be sure about truth because he deductively receives truth from God through the Bible.
 No one can find final truth by inductive methods– such as science uses–because man is finite and cannot arrive at infinite truth by his pint-sized brain.
-The Bible is the Supreme Court beyond which there is no appeal.
+The Bible is the Supreme Court, beyond which there is no appeal.